tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 ## Menu
 The welcoming screen.
 It is via the menu that you can create a new circuit or load existing circuits.

+## Config File
+This project has a config file that allows the user to specify the target framerate and to toggle "dynamic FPS".
+The latter tries to stick to the framerate schedule as best as possible, for example if the last game loop took 4ms and we want a frame every 16ms, the program would halt for only 12ms instead of the full 16ms.
+This option runs better on higher end hardware.

 ## Screenshots